Title

 Executive Order No. 277 establishes the National Civil Aviation Security Programme (NCASP) in the Philippines, creating the National Civil Aviation Security Committee (NCASC) to coordinate and implement measures to safeguard civil aviation against unlawful interference, with the Office for Transportation Security serving as the Secretariat.

-It is under the Department of Transportation and Communications, headed by an Undersecretary, and is primarily responsible for the implementation of Annex 17 of the International Civil Aviation Organization (ICAO) Convention on aviation security.
+The Undersecretary is primarily responsible for implementing Annex 17 of the International Civil Aviation Organization (ICAO) Convention on aviation security.

-Each airport serving international civil aviation must establish and implement a written airport security program, have an authority responsible for coordinating security controls, and establish an airport security committee to assist in implementing security procedures.
+Each airport serving international civil aviation must establish and implement a written airport security programme appropriate to meet the requirements of the NCASP.

-Yes, all orders, rules, regulations, and issuances or parts thereof inconsistent with this Executive Order are repealed or modified accordingly.
+Section 5 provides that all orders, rules, regulations, and issuances (or parts thereof) inconsistent with E.O.
+277 are repealed or modified accordingly.

 Analyze Cases Smarter, Faster